aTurtleGod/it-a-minecraft-myth/README.md

-#įţ: The Corruption of Worlds
+įţ: The Corruption of Worlds
+---
 Long before the Overworld, Nether, or End, there was only the Void—a dimension of infinite darkness, timelessness, and silence.
 In this primordial emptiness, a consciousness known only as įţ awakened.
 It was not a creature, but a living corruption, a hunger that predated all worlds and hungered for existence to devour.

 The End was the first world to fall.
 Once a thriving realm of ancient builders and explorers, it became the battleground for a desperate last stand.
 Victim 7895, a leader among the End’s people, witnessed the slow spread of įţ’s influence: islands vanished, cities crumbled, and the End’s inhabitants were twisted into the silent Endermen or erased completely.